-Nothing evokes more emotion; whether that be joy, love, anger, guilt or disappointment than the subject of breastfeeding and because at the time of writing this post for it was World Breast Feeding Week I wanted to write a post on a subject that resonates so much with me and my path into motherhood.
+Nothing evokes more emotion; whether that be joy, love, anger, guilt or disappointment than the subject of breastfeeding and because its World Breast Feeding Week I wanted to write a post on a subject that resonates so much with me and my path into motherhood.

 Breast milk is the best form of nutrition for infants, and exclusive breastfeeding is recommended for the first six months (26 weeks) of an infant’s life.
 Thereafter, breastfeeding should continue for as long as the mother and baby wish, while gradually introducing the baby to a more varied diet.Source: NHS Maternity and Breastfeeding Statistics

 In recent years, research has shown that infants who are not breastfed are more likely to have infections in the short-term such as gastroenteritis, respiratory and ear infections, and particularly infections requiring hospitalisation.
 In the longer term, evidence suggests that infants who are not breastfed are more likely to become obese in later childhood, which means they are more likely to develop type 2 diabetes, and tend to have slightly higher levels of blood pressure and blood cholesterol in adulthood.
 For mothers, breastfeeding is associated with a reduction in the risk of breast and ovarian cancers.
 A recent study also suggests a positive association between breastfeeding and parenting capability, particularly among single and low-income mothers.Source: NHS Maternity and Breastfeeding Statistics

 Results from the UK Infant Feeding Survey 2010 showed that 83% of women in England breastfed their babies after birth, 78% after two days and 57% at six weeks.Source: NHS Maternity and Breastfeeding Statistics

 Fast forward to a year later; when my daughter was born at 34 weeks and spent the first three days of her life in an incubator being fed through a tube.
 What followed was the worst three weeks of my life as my husband and I watched our brand-new baby girl spend a further three weeks in a high dependency ward.
 She had yet to gain the suckling reflex which does not begin until about the 32nd week of pregnancy and is not fully developed until about 36 weeks, often leaving premature babies with a weak suckling ability.

 Of course, that didn’t stop the midwives in hospital grabbing my boobs and sticking them in my daughter’s tiny mouth and I’ll also point out that my daughters head was so small I thought at one point my giant boobs might suffocate her.

 When I wasn’t sat next to my daughter’s cot I’d head off to a small room; giant bottle of water in hand, breast pump and magazines at the ready and sit there balling my eyes out as my pathetic milk supply trickled into the sterilised bottles.
-This, for me was one of my lowest points following the birth of our daughter.The pressure I was put under was unbelievable and the stress I endured took me to breaking point on a number of occasions.
+This, for me was one of my lowest points following the birth of our daughter and eight years on one that still haunts me.

 We would leave the hospital every evening and I’d set my alarm through the night to express my milk, whilst my baby girl was on her own in hospital ten miles away.
 This stress didn’t exactly get my milk supply flowing but as determined as I was I pumped away and pumped away racked with the guilt that my idyllic perception of what life would be like with a new-born baby was now just a crappy distant memory.